Exploring investor behavior in Bitcoin: a study of the disposition effect

-To distinguish if a selling activity should be counted as a gain realised GR or as loss realised LR, we correlate each selling transaction $t_s$ with the market sentiment of the day it has been executed.
+To distinguish if a selling activity should be counted as a gain realized GR or as loss realized LR, we correlate each selling transaction $t_s$ with the market sentiment of the day it has been executed.
 We define the reference point for this decision as $\bar{\psi}$ for each technical indicator.
-For the Odean indicator this means the average of the opening and closing price of the asset on this day.
-For the technical indicators established buy and sell rules for $\bar{\psi}$ are applied, e.g. MACD buy (GR) for values greater zero, sell (LR) for below zero, similar for RSI buy (GR) for values greater or equal 50 and sell (LR) for values below 50.
-See appendix Table~\ref{tab:TradingRules} for the complete rule set similar to a previous study by Gerritsen et al.~\cite{Gerritsen2019}.
+For the Odean indicator, this is the average of the opening and closing price of the asset in the respective time window, for this study an \emph{hourly} window was used, in contrast to a daily window that is typically the basis for calculating technical indicators.
+For the technical indicators established buy and sell rules for $\bar{\psi}$ are applied, e.g., MACD buy (GR) for values greater zero, sell (LR) for below zero, similar for RSI buy (GR) for values greater or equal 50 and sell (LR) for values below 50.
+See appendix Table~\ref{tab:TradingRules} for the complete ruleset similar to a previous study by \cite{Gerritsen2019}.

-To classify the market sentiment into either upward or downward-facing sentiment, the OHLC (open/high/low/close) data for the Bitcoin market with hourly resolution was acquired from the data broker Kaiko~\footnote{Kaiko.com - \url{https://www.kaiko.com/pages/historical-data}} via CSV files provided for multiple exchanges, covering the period as early as July 2010 to June 2020.
-Similarly like Bitcoinaverage ~\footnote{Bitcoinaverage.com - \url{https://bitcoinaverage.com/}} we calculated an exchange-independent global average price accross all exchanges.
-Such averaged prices are also used in other empirical research~\cite{Urquhart2016,Spenkelink2014}.
+As a next step, we classified the market sentiment into either upward or downward-facing sentiment.
+The basis for this was the OHLC (open/high/low/close) data for the Bitcoin market with an hourly resolution, which was acquired from the data broker Kaiko\footnote{Kaiko.com: \url{https://www.kaiko.com/pages/historical-data}} and CryptoSheets\footnote{cryptosheets.com: \url{https://cryptosheets.com/}} via CSV files provided for multiple exchanges, covering the period as early as July 2010 to the 24th November 2021.
+Like Bitcoinaverage \footnote{Bitcoinaverage.com: \url{https://bitcoinaverage.com/}}, we used an exchange-independent global average price across all exchanges.
+Such averaged prices are also used in other empirical research~\citep{Urquhart2016,Spenkelink2014}.

 In order to classify Bitcoin selling activities either as GR or LR, we process and refine our dataset as follows:

 \begin{enumerate}